 NTIA also encourages interoperability among tools so that everyone together can bring more awareness and increase usage.

-As was accomplished with medical devices (a matter of life and death), SBOMs should be feasible to do this for other industries and applications, as noted in Figure 3.
-The current administration recognizes the importance of cybersecurity and released an Executive Order, describing SBOMs and their value proposition in Section 4.
+As was accomplished with medical devices (a matter of life and death), SBOMs should be feasible to do this for other industries and applications, as noted in Figure 3, below.

 Figure 3: NTIA SBOM considerations